ingwarr/underpillar/README.md

 * Adoption an already deployed node as ready to use without re-deploy:

-    # Create node in Ironic and update it with the necessary settings.
+  Create node in Ironic and update it with the necessary settings.
-    # Use the following states instead of 'active' to set the node as
-    # ready-to-use instead of starting deploy process
+  Use the following states instead of 'active' to set the node as ready-to-use instead of starting deploy process.

       ironic node-set-provision-state ${IRONIC_NODE_UUID} manage
       ironic node-set-provision-state ${IRONIC_NODE_UUID} adopt

   More about adoption and risks: https://docs.openstack.org/developer/ironic/deploy/adoption.html